functorz-tech/momen_doc/account-community/my-wallet.md

 **Records:**
 All coupons used or expired in the last 7 days are documented.

-**Important Notes:**
+**Notes:**

 - Coupons cannot be transferred or gifted.
 - Only one coupon can be used per order.
-- Coupons applied to premium plan subscriptions provide discounts only for the first month.
+- Coupons applied to premium plan subscriptions provide discounts only for the first month or first year.
 - When an order is created with a coupon, the coupon is locked.
 If not paid within 5 minutes or if the order is manually closed, the coupon will be returned.

 ### Credits